gofish/bake/README.md

 * non-recursive build rule inclusion (speedy make)

 Use at your own risk!
 This is a side project and more rigorous distributors will likely desire autoconf or other standard build tools.

-The features implemented have risen from several years of experience building and maintaining a diverse set of mixed C/C++ services and libraries using Make.
 The primary current use case is the [ioqueue][ioqueue] library.

 [ioqueue]: https://github.com/jfishman/ioqueue